getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 In the case of a page resize, they _do_ have to run all at once, but in my opinion that experience is still acceptable.
 Waiting a few hundred milliseconds on page resize is normal, and there are other more expensive operations running during a resize anyway.

 Success!
-I can ship, and reduce the max iteration count to 20, just to be generous.
+I can ship.

 Oh wait, I mentioned there were bugs.
 It's true!
 I found some non-converging conditions that I caused with faulty logic.
 Easy enough.
-That's the reason for the 20 iteration limit.
-In theory the limit is both _very generous_ and _unnecessary_ since the algorithm converges _very_ quickly, it's $log(n)$.
+That's the reason for the having an iteration limit.
+I set the limit to 20 before releasing.
+In theory that limit is both _very generous_ and _unnecessary_ since the algorithm converges _very_ quickly, it's $log(n)$.
 In practice, there are lots of minor code mistakes that cause this algorithm to never converge (I caused a few during development) and I want to completely eliminate the chance of a runaway algorithm.
+20 is a good sweet spot since I didn't see many cases of >10 iterations in production, but folks could have all kinds of giant screens and widgets.
+20 feels fair.

 ## Component API Design